Doraemon: Nobita and the Knights on Dinosaurs: Plot

-Nobita argues that dinosaur still exist, Suneo then disproves him while Gian, Shizuka takes his side.
-He asks Doraemon for help but later gets convinced by Doraemon's gadget that dinosaurs are extinct when he asked whether there are dinosaurs alive "on" earth.
-Meanwhile, he has to find a place to hide his test papers from his Mom.
+Nobita argues that dinosaurs still exist, Suneo then disproves him while Gian and Shizuka take his side.
+He asks Doraemon for help but later gets convinced by Doraemon's gadget that dinosaurs are extinct when he asked whether there are dinosaurs alive "on" Earth.
+Meanwhile, he has to find a place to hide his test papers from his mother.
 While playing with Suneo's remote control airplane, Gian loses control of it and it falls into a river.
 After Gian fled, Suneo saw a huge dinosaur in the river.
 Fearful, he meets Doraemon and Nobita, but then runs away.
 Nobita and Doraemon go to the hill behind their school and Doraemon finds a tunnel using the Anywhere Hole.
 At night, Suneo again spots the same dinosaur in his yard but thinks he is mentally ill.

 The next day, Nobita takes everyone to the tunnel.
-Suneo comes out of an exit and spots a herd of dinosaur but no one believes him.
-The day after that they again go underground and play while Suneo comes with camera and manages to record his plane that had crashed into the river earlier.
-Frightened, he runs in a cave, gets lost and gets caught by a knight on dinosaur.
-The others have to hurry home as Gian's and Nobita's moms are furious after realizing they had made up an excuse to leave their house, leaving the Anywhere Hole in the empty lot.
+Suneo comes out of an exit and spots a herd of dinosaurs but no one believes him.
+The day after that they again go underground and play while Suneo comes with a camera and manages to record his plane that had crashed into the river earlier.
+Frightened, he runs in a cave, gets lost and gets caught by a knight riding on a dinosaur.
+The others end up having to hurry home as both Gian and Nobita's moms are furious after realizing they had made up an excuse to leave their house, leaving the Anywhere Hole in the empty lot.

 The day later, the Anywhere Hole is virtually destroyed by a truck, preventing them from going underground again.
 Doraemon goes to everyone to apologize and finds that Suneo still hadn't returned home.
-Nobita and Doraemon watch Suneo's recordings from his camera that they recovered and discover that his plane is still flying in there.
-Everyone at night go to the river and find another entrance to an underworld where they are caught by native Kappas.
-They are saved by a knight, Banhou who tells them that Suneo is in their capital Enriru.
+Nobita and Doraemon watch Suneo's recordings from his recovered camera and discover that his plane is still flying in there.
+Everyone, at night, go to the river and find another entrance to an underworld where they are caught by native Kappas.
+They are saved by a knight, Banhou, who tells them that Suneo is in their capital Enriru.
 They go to the capital and find Suneo.
 Banhou tells them that their memories will be erased once they are allowed to leave.

-While Banhou has to go for training, he asks Roo, his sister to show them the underworld but warns them to not go to a forbidden place.
-They go to museum to find that underworld human have evolved from dinosaurs and that something or someone is reason for extinction of dinosaurs.
+While Banhou has to go training, he asks Roo, his sister, to show them the underworld but warns them to not go to a forbidden place.
+They go to museum to find that underworld humans have evolved from dinosaurs and that something or someone is the reason for the dinosaurs' extinction.
 They also see a perfectly rectangular area in the underworld.
-Roo, along with the majority of the underworld's inhabitants are unaware of the existence of the true sky, Sun and stars.
+Roo, along with the majority of the underworld's inhabitants, are unaware of the existence of the true sky, the Sun, and stars.